ursatile/css4eng/301-styling-forms-and-fields.md

 Finally, because we're being *fancy*, there's a one-second `transition` on the `scale` property, which gives us a cute little animation effect when a form element changes state.

 Of course, we're not restricted to recreating the original circular radio buttons and square checkboxes; we can use the same technique to create different styles of inputs with the same semantics as the original elements.
+Here's a pure CSS recreation of the toggle switches used in recent versions of iOS:

 {% example replacing-radio-buttons-and-checkboxes-with-toggle-switches.html elements="style" iframe %}

+And here's a variant using emoji and rotation effects to replace on/off with thumbs-up / thumbs-down:

+{% example replacing-radio-buttons-and-checkboxes-with-emoji.html elements="style" iframe %}

+## Styling Select Lists